-Edited to add: Aldi must have made changes to their white chocolate, as it no longer melts nicely like it used to.
+Edited to add: Aldi must have made changes to their white chocolate, as it no longer (as of 2014) melts nicely like it used to.
 In fact, it is extremely difficult to get it to melt at this point.
 This means that I will no longer use their white chocolate if I need it for a recipe that requires melting.
 I will be using Baker’s premium white chocolate baking squares since I have good experience melting this type of chocolate.
 Ghiradelli also carries white baking chocolate that looks promising for melting.
 I haven’t tried this brand yet though.

 At last, my two top favorites of Aldi chocolates: Moser Roth Toffee Crunch and Chocolate Crisp Bars.